How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Step 3: Review and Edit Transcript

-• Click any timestamp to jump to that moment in the video
+• Click any timestamp to jump to the moment

-• Edit any misheard words, proper nouns, or technical terms
+• Edit misheard words, names, or technical terms

-• Search for common errors (e.g., your brand name, product names)
+• Search for common errors (your brand name, product names)

-• Use speaker labels to identify who is speaking
+• Use speaker labels to identify who's talking

 • Break long sentences into shorter subtitle segments